OpenCSGs/csghub/docs/migrate_to_gin_version_portal_en.md

 By doing this, you will use the remote latest main branch to overwrite your local main branch.
 You also fetch the 'rails-main' branch to local in which you can see the old Rails version code.

+This command resets your local `main` branch to match the remote `main` branch.
+Additionally, it pulls a branch called `rails-main` that contains the old Rails version code.

-## Deploy your Gin server
+## Deploying the Gin Server

-Please refer to [Setup](setup_en.md) to deploy your Gin server.
-Yes, you should deloy a new server by default Gin will use 8090 port.
+Refer to [this document](https://github.com/OpenCSGs/csghub/blob/main/docs/setup_en.md) to deploy your Gin server.
+By default, Gin runs on port `8090`.

-### DB config
+### DB Config

-You can setup the DB url by ENV variable: CSGHUB_PORTAL_DATABASE_DSN.
-And you can use the same database used by your Rails server, as we have completed the compatibility considerations.
+You can setup the database URL through the ENV variable `CSGHUB_PORTAL_DATABASE_DSN`.
+It's possible to use the same database as the Rails version since compatibility has already been addressed.

+Note that the default database URL is:
+`postgresql://postgres:postgres@localhost:5432/starhub_portal?sslmode=disable`
-One thing to note is the default database URL which is: "postgresql://postgres:postgres@localhost:5432/starhub_portal?sslmode=disable" which may have a different database name to your Rails server, you may need to update it which running it locally.
+This may differ from the database name used by your Rails server, you may need to update the URL for local use.